mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Controllers

 Controllers are slated to be deprecated.
-Best practices are to replace them with the use of components -- the idea is that route templates reference components that contain work that had been done by controllers.
+Best practice is to refactor the logic and properties in the controller, distributing them as appropriate to the route (for building the model), a service (for application state that will be used elsewhere), and a component (for everything else).
+The idea is that a route templates should be simple and reference just one or moe components that contain much of the work that had been done by the controller.

+## Route Templates

+Route templates should refer to the model via @model rather than this.model as per the Ember Octane upgrade guide.

 ## EmberTable